sodadata/docs/soda-agent/secrets.md

 To address the challenge, you can set up and configure ESO in your Kubernetes cluster to regularly reconcile externally-stored password values so that your apps always have the credentials they need.
 Doing so subverts the need to manually redeploy a values YAML file with new passwords for apps running in the cluster each time your system refreshes the passwords.

+The current integration of Soda Agent and a secrets manager *does not* yet support the configuration of the Soda Cloud credentials.
+For those credentials, use a tool such as <a href="https://github.com/jkroepke/helm-secrets" target="_blank">helm-secrets</a> or <a href="https://github.com/helmfile/vals" target="_blank">vals</a>.

 To integrate Soda Agent with a secret manager, you need:
 * **External Secrets Operator (ESO)** which is an Kubernetes operator that facilitates a connection between the Soda Agent and your secrets manager
 * a **ClusterSecretStore** resource which provides a central gateway to your secret backend